livewyer-ops/reference-implementation-google/README.md

    - OIDC Issuer enabled (`--enable-oidc-issuer`)
    - Workload Identity enabled (`--enable-workload-identity`)
    - Sufficient node capacity for all components
-     - For example, the demonstration AKS cluster created with the helper task `azure:creds:create` has node pool with the node size set to `standard_d4alds_v6` by default
+     - For example, the demonstration AKS cluster created with the helper task `test:aks:create` has node pool with the node size set to `standard_d4alds_v6` by default
 2. **Azure DNS Zone**
    - A registered domain with Azure DNS as the authoritative DNS service
-3. **Azure Key Vault**
-   - For storing configuration secrets and certificates
-   - Must be accessible from the AKS cluster
-4. **Crossplane Workload Identity**
-   - Azure Managed Identity with appropriate permissions
-   - Federated credentials configured for the AKS cluster OIDC issuer

 > **Important**:
+>
 > - All Azure resources must be in the same subscription and resource group
+> - Azure Key Vault and Crossplane Workload Identity are **NO LONGER** prerequisites - they will be created automatically during installation
 > - These resources are prerequisites and must be provisioned using your organisation's preferred infrastructure management approach (Terraform, Bicep, ARM templates, etc.).
-The tasks in this repository that create Azure resources (`azure:creds:create`, `test:aks:create`, etc.) are helper functions for demonstration purposes only and are **NOT recommended for production deployments**.
+The tasks in this repository that create Azure resources (`test:aks:create`, etc.) are helper functions for demonstration purposes only and are **NOT recommended for production deployments**.

 #### Setup Guidance for Azure Resources